New Amravati railway station

-New Amravati railway station is a small railway station in Amravati city of Maharashtra.
+New Amravati railway station is a third railway station in Amravati city of Maharashtra.
+The other two are Badnera Junction and Amravati city terminal station.
 Its code is NAVI.

+This serves West side of city and connects to Narkhed station for trains from Badnera to Narkhed.
+New Amravati station has trains to Jabalpur and Kacheguda.

 Infrastructure

 The station building was inaugurated in December 2011.
-The platform is not well sheltered.
-It lacks many facilities including water and sanitation.

 Location

 The main railway station of the city, Amravati railway station, is nearby to this station.
 This station is deemed suitable for local travelling within Amravati City.

+Train services

+This station is served by a total of 10 trains.